José Antonio Price: Early life

 José Antonio Price was born in Santa Ana, Panama City, then part of the Republic of Colombia in 1890 and was the only son of Hilda Price, an immigrant from British Honduras.
 He moved very early on in his life to the western part of the Isthmus, to the Caribbean location of Bocas del Toro where he spent the majority of his life and career.
 At the beginning of the 20th century, Bocas del Toro was a prominent international port, home to the first international headquarters of the United Fruit Company.

 Education

-Price attended high school in Kingston, Jamaica before traveling to the southern United States, where he became an alumnus of two Historically black colleges and universities, Shaw University at Raleigh, North Carolina where he attended special courses from 1907-1909 and University of West Tennessee College of Medicine and Surgery in Memphis, where he obtained his medical degree in 1913 under the guidance of professor Miles Vandahurst Lynk.
+Price attended high school in Kingston, Jamaica before traveling to the southern United States, where he became an alumnus of two Historically black colleges and universities, Shaw University at Raleigh, North Carolina where he attended special courses from 1907 to 1909 and University of West Tennessee College of Medicine and Surgery in Memphis, where he obtained his medical degree in 1913 under the guidance of professor Miles Vandahurst Lynk.

 Price spoke Spanish, English and French fluently.